-I've noticed that domain names seem to fall into two general categories.
-They seem to be either
+I've noticed that good domain names seem to fall into two general categories.
+They are either

 Please note that any domain names I use as examples in this article may or may not already be owned by someone else.